robertliwpe/disksize/README.md

 ### Version 2.0 Released

 Version 2.0 is now able to fully function from your local terminal.
-As long as you have set up your SSH Gateway to your WP Engine account correctly (refer below), and you have `chmod +x disksizeauto.sh` the file, simply execute, and it will loop through your installs to provide you file system size in Bytes.
+As long as you have set up your SSH Gateway to your WP Engine account correctly (refer below), and you have applied `chmod +x disksizeauto.sh` to the file, simply execute the file itself, and it will loop through your installs to provide you file system size in Bytes.

 ***Right Click to Download it: https://github.com/robertliwpe/disksize/raw/main/dirsizeauto.sh***